 The most prominent feature of the former Bellaire Coke Works is the big central building, which has fared well enough to be standing upright, fairly sturdy.
 Tire tracks lead back to it, indicating that locals know it's here and must at least occasionally visit it.
 (We found signs that they do more than take pictures in there, but I'll get to that later.)

 It's been speculated that this was the central building in the complex, and that makes sense, but I don't actually know for sure.
 It's certainly the largest still standing, by a wide margin.
-It has a peaked roof with an elevated section at the highest point to allow hot air to escape--the same kind of built-in ventilation system you see in steel mills operating today.
+It has a peaked roof with an elevated section at the highest point to allow hot air to escape--the same kind of built-in ventilation system you see in steel mills and iron works.